nigelng/dotnix-flake/README.md

 - Setup a public/private repo `github:<username>/dotnix-config` (see [Example](https://github.com/nigelng/dotnix-config-example)).

-- Clone to current setup as `privateConfig`.
+- Clone to current setup as `config`.
 Checkout to the branch pertinent to the host.

 - On WSL, ensure `~/.config/nix/nix.conf` is available with content